W2Wizard/FlaxDocs/manual/graphics/materials/material-nodes/nodes/bitwise.md

 # Bitwise operator nodes

 ## Explanation
-Bitwise operators apply the specific operator to each bit, a quick way of explaining it is like this, say we have 2 bytes and are using the AND operator.
+Bitwise operators apply the specific operator to each bit.

 ## Example

+ A easy way of explaining it is like this, say we have 2 bytes and are using the AND operator.

-We apply the AND operator each bit.
+We apply the AND operator to each bit.

 |      Byte      |      ...     |
 | :------------: | :----------: |